 Las Mejores Playas de Puerto Rico

-The Best Beaches of Puerto Rico
+The Best Beaches in Puerto Rico

 Flamenco Beach – Culebra

-Location: Northern Culebra
+Location: Northern coast of Culebra

 Isla Verde Beach – Carolina

-Location: Tourist area of Carolina
+Location: Tourist district of Carolina

 La Monserrate Beach (Luquillo Beach) – Luquillo